Isabela's 3rd congressional district

 Isabela's 3rd congressional district is one of the six congressional districts of the Philippines in the province of Isabela.
 It has been represented in the House of Representatives since 1987.
 The district consists of the west-central municipalities of Alicia, Angadanan, Cabatuan, Ramon and San Mateo.
 It is currently represented in the 20th Congress by Ian Paul L. Dy of the Lakas–CMD.

+Prior to its redistricting effective 2019, which increased the province's districts to six, it consisted of the municipalities of Alicia, Angadanan, Cabatuan, Cauayan, Luna, Reina Mercedes, San Guillermo, and San Mateo.